Schalk Burger (rugby union, born 1955): Playing career

 Burger made his test match debut for the Springboks against the visiting England team on 2 June 1984 in Port Elizabeth.
 In 1986 he played in the four test matches against the New Zealand Cavaliers.
 Burger was capped 6 times for the Springboks.

 Test history

 Personal

-Burger is the father of Schalk Burger, a former Springbok Loose-forward and Springbok Captain.
+Burger is the father of Schalk Burger, a former Springbok loose forward and captain.

 Accolades

 Burger was one of the five nominees for 1985 SA Rugby player of the Year award.
 The other nominees for the award were Jannie Breedt, Gerrie Sonnekus, Danie Gerber and the eventual winner of the award, Naas Botha.